elementor/elementor-developers-docs/src/hooks/placeholder-image.md

 ## Placeholder Image Filter Hook

-With the `elementor/utils/get_placeholder_image_src` filter hook developers can change the source of the default placeholder image.
+With the `elementor/utils/get_placeholder_image_src` filter hook, developers can change the source of the default placeholder image.

 You can set a placeholder image from an external URL: